Shashank519915/StellaBot/README.md

 # Stella Bot

 This is a Discord bot built with Node.js, using the Discord.js library.
 It provides a foundation for creating a customizable and extensible Discord bot for your server.
+Uses various APIs to generate results.
+Scalable to any number of commands.

 ## Features